Syria-SDF ceasefire hangs in balance after renewed clashes, faltering talks

 The agreement reached on Sunday between al-Sharaa and Abdi stipulates the withdrawal of the SDF from Raqqa and Deir Az Zor, parts of which are east of the Euphrates, within a month.

-A spokesperson for Syria’s Interior Ministry claimed the SDF was “trying to deflect blame” as it faced internal divisions.
+A spokesperson for the Interior Ministry accused the SDF of “trying to deflect blame” as it faced internal divisions.

 “We prefer peaceful solutions, but all options are open,” the spokesperson told Al Jazeera.